lawrennd/talks/_data-science/rss-data-science-and-ai.md

 We encourage papers that explore:

-- Robustness of AI/ML systems
+- Responsible Algorithms: Robustness, Fairness and Privacy of AI/ML systems
-- Fairness in algorithmic decision-making
 - Reliability of data-driven solutions
 - Epistemological questions in data science